 Like people, cats have different personality traits.
 One of those happens to be jealousy—or, at least, what looks like jealousy.
-In fact, it's probably your pet displaying some aggressive, competitive, or hierarchal tendencies in an attempt to get what they want, whether it's their favorite toy or extra head scratches.
+In fact, it's probably your pet displaying some aggressive, competitive, or hierarchal tendencies in an attempt to get what it wants, whether it's a favorite toy or extra head scratches.

 Why Do Cats Get Jealous?